DavideColdebella/JaneStreetPuzzles/2023-01 Lesses more/README.md

 Jane Street's official solution is elegant and concise and [can be found here](https://www.janestreet.com/puzzles/lesses-more-solution/).
 Here I'd like to offer a geometric interpretation.

 ### 1 - the constrains
-A tuple of four elements (A, B, C, D), each element in the set of natural numbers {0, 1, .., 10<sup>7</sup>}, is the solution of the problem.
+A tuple of four elements $(A, B, C, D)$, each element in the set of natural numbers {0, 1, .., 10<sup>7</sup>}, is the solution of the problem.
 This means that the solution belongs to a set of size 10<sup>28</sup>, so a brute-force solution seems unlikely. <br>

-The following code computes the number of steps to reduce a given tuple to the tuple (0, 0, 0, 0) by applying the steps described in the puzzle.
+The following code computes the number of steps to reduce a given tuple to the tuple $(0, 0, 0, 0)$ by applying the steps described in the puzzle.
 ```
 def naive(t: List[int]) -> int:
     # t is a mathematical tuple (x0, x1, x2, x3)